 EUTF COVID-19 Coverage

 - Testing: COVID-19 diagnostic testing services are 100% covered effective March 1, 2020 through the end of the national public health emergency (currently through October 17, 2021), as required by law.
 Physician referral is required.

 - Testing prior to surgery: COVID-19 testing for asymptomatic patients prior to elective surgery when rendered by a participating provider is 100% covered effective April 1, 2020 through the end of the month in which the national public health emergency ends (currently through January 31, 2022).

 - Pre-travel testing: Pre-travel COVID-19 testing is not covered.

 - Treatment: COVID-19 treatment services are 100% covered effective March 1, 2020 through the end of the month in which the national public health emergency ends.

 - Telehealth: Telehealth services, including non-COVID-19 related services, are 100% covered effective March 1, 2020 through December 31, 2020.
-Effective January 1, 2021, coverage of telehealth services will revert to the plan’s benefit level for the services provided.
+Effective January 1, 2021, coverage of telehealth services will revert to the plan benefit for the services provided.
 Audio-only services will also no longer be included as part of the telehealth benefit and coverage will end effective January 1, 2021.
 Coverage of HMSA’s Online Care will remain at 100%.

 - Vaccine: The COVID-19 vaccine, including administration fees, is 100% covered.
 Treatment for any adverse reaction to the COVID-19 vaccine is also 100% covered effective December 1, 2020 through the end of the national public health emergency.
 For HMSA updates on the vaccine, visit COVID-19 vaccine.

 - For more information about changes in COVID-19 coverage effective January 1, 2021, visit COVID-19 Coverage Changes.

 - Testing: COVID-19 diagnostic testing services are 100% covered effective March 5, 2020 through the end of the month in which the national public health emergency ends (currently through October 31, 2021).

 - Testing prior to surgery/hospital admission: COVID-19 testing prior to surgery or hospital admission is 100% covered effective June 1, 2020 through the end of the month in which the national public health emergency ends.